Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 is the `container` partition.
 The module will be available in all versions of the LUMI stack and in [the `CrayEnv` stack](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/softwarestacks/#crayenv) (provided the environment variable `EBU_USER_PREFIX` points to the right location).

+After loading the module, the docker definition file used when building the container is available in the `$EBROOTPYTORCH/share/docker-defs` subdirectory (but not for all versions).
+As it requires some licensed components from LUMI and some other files that are not included, it currently cannot be used to reconstruct the container and extend its definition.